 The ZS70 writes its imaging data to SDXC cards, while the A6500 uses SDXC or Memory Stick PRO Duo cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DC-ZS70 and Sony Alpha A6500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 | WiFi |

 | NFC |

 It is notable that the A6500 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The ZS70 does not feature such a mic input.

-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the ZS70 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the ZS70 was succeeded by the Panasonic ZS80.
+Both the ZS70 and the A6500 have been discontinued, but can regularly be found used on eBay.
+The A6500 was replaced by the Sony A6600, while the ZS70 was followed by the Panasonic ZS80.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Panasonic ZS70 or the Sony A6500 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.